is the process where nuclear transplantation of a patient's own cells makes an oocyte from which immune-compatible cells

-2000 - Pigs and goats are reported cloned from adult cells.
+2000 - Pigs and a goat are reportedly cloned from adult cells.

 Advanced Cell Technology of Worcester, Massachusetts, says it produced a six-cell cloned human embryo, in research aimed at harvesting stem cells.
 Separately, five bulls are cloned from a champion show cattle named Full Flush.

-2002 - Rabbits and a kitten are reported cloned from adult cells.
+2002 - Rabbits and a kitten are reportedly cloned from adult cells.

 Clonaid claims to produce first human clone, a baby girl, Eve.
 The company declines to provide proof that Eve is a clone or even that she exists.